Chirag2027/Chirag2027/README.md

 - Revamped **wallet module** for Zypp Pilot app, migrating from monolithic to **microservices** using **Java & Spring Boot**
 - Developed **RESTful APIs** for ERP system to automate operational workflows
 - Engineered **slotting & non-slotting flow logic** for Walk-In Service (WIS) feature
+- Architected read-write separation using a primary-replica database strategy across microservices, directing read traffic to replicas and writes to the primary, significantly improving system scalability, lowering query latency, and enhancing database throughput.
 - Used **Redis** for caching and **MySQL** for high-performance, scalable database operations

 ### 🤖 ML Engineer Intern — Zypp Electric *(Jun 2025 – Sep 2025)*